 We will be examining pages 113-116 of The Story of Arbux with excerpts given below.
-Karoline uses narrative style in Arbux which reads as a single source explaining a story.
-This form of writing allows for a single story to be presented from a single observer, and provides a fireside feeling of a physical person reading the story out loud.
+Karoline uses a narrative style in Arbux which reads as a single source explaining a story.
+This form of writing allows for a single story to be presented from a single observer and provides a fireside feeling of a physical person reading the story out loud.
 Showcasing her personal narrative style, we look to the main character as the storyteller of Arbux.

-The narrative style allows you to hear a first person account of how the character grew up.
-You can feel what they are describing, and your imagination can almost tast the dried fish and root veggies as narratives basically play like an audio recording in your head.
+The narrative style allows you to hear a first-person account of how the character grew up.
+You can feel what they are describing, and your imagination can almost taste the dried fish and root veggies as narratives basically play like an audio recording in your head.
 You put the voice of the character in your head and read from that voice/head/place.